Who Are The Children

 Children in foster care come from a variety of backgrounds, ethnic and cultural populations and each child has unique strengths and needs.
 They have been temporarily separated from their families while the Department of Human Services works with their family to safely return them home whenever possible.

-Children range in age from birth to age 21.
+At our level of care, children average 10+ years of age.
 Many have brothers or sisters in foster care with them.
 Most have experienced abuse or neglect.
 Some children have special needs; they may be physically, behaviorally, mentally or emotionally challenged.
-Some may need foster parents with special caregiving skills due to their physical health issues or developmental delays.

 All foster children are affected by the separation from their family.
 Sometimes this trauma and worry shows up in their behavior.
 Some children have not experienced the usual routines of family life and need extra understanding and patience.